ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

-  The message parameters include session ID, message type, a boolean indicating success, a list of actions performed to rollback a state (e.g., UNLOCK, BURN), a list of proofs specific to the DLT [SATP], and the sender's digital signature.
+  The message parameters include session ID, message type, a boolean indicating success, a list of actions performed to rollback a state (e.g., UNLOCK, BURN), a list of proofs specific to the DLT, and the sender's digital signature.

 - ROLLBACK-ACK: Upon successful rollback, the counterparty gateway sends a ROLLBACK-ACK message to the recovered gateway acknowledging